General First Jump Questions:

 Skydiving is not for everyone.
 It is a training activity, not an amusement ride.
-And we have weight and height restrictions that will apply.
+And we have weight and age restrictions that will apply.

-We look at people individually to assess their ability.
+We assess people individually.
 We may not be able to take you if your weight exceeds 220 pounds, or you are in poor health.
 We have taken people as old as 90+ years of age and have a lot of experience with paraplegics and quadriplegics.

-Skydiving is a very physical activity, and we will not let you jump if we do not feel that it is safe for you to do so.
-The physical requirements for AFF are somewhat more stringent than for Tandem, see “AFF FAQ’s” below for more information.
+Skydiving is a very physical activity.
+We will not let you jump if we do not feel that it is safe for you to do so, although we cannot assure your safety.
+The physical requirements for AFF are more stringent than for Tandem.
+See “AFF FAQ’s” below for more information.

 How hard will I land?

-‘Ram-Air’ (square) parachutes these days fly like airplanes or gliders and sail through the air.
-They can slow down a great deal, and the student parachutes are quite large and forgiving.
-Very hard landings are extremely rare and injuries are even more rare, but they can and do happen.
+Square parachutes fly like airplanes or gliders and sail through the air.
+They can slow down a great deal on landing.
+Student parachutes are quite large and forgiving.
+Very hard landings are rare and injuries are even more rare, but they can and do happen.

 Do you jump in all weather?

-No, we will not be performing Tandem or AFF jumps when it is raining, very windy or when the clouds are lower than 9,000 feet, but we still can do your training.
+No. We will not perform Tandem or AFF jumps when it is raining, in high winds or when the clouds are lower than 9,000 feet.
+But, we still can do your training.
 That way you can be ready to jump right away if you have to come back another day.
-Weather can causes unexpected delays, so please be patient, we are trying to get you in the air as quickly and safely as possible.
+Weather can causes unexpected delays.
+So please be patient as we try to get you in the air as quickly and safely as possible.

 What other extra costs are involved?

-None.
 Our prices include everything you need to make the jump that you are paying for.
 Also, there is no tax on jumps.
-The only optional extra cost item you may choose is Video.
+For an extra cost, you may choose to have you skydive videoed.

 Are customers expected to tip their Instructors?

-No, tipping is not required nor expected, but of course, it is always appreciated if you feel they did a great job.
+Tipping is not required or expected.
+However, it is always appreciated if you feel your instructor did a great job!

 What is the training for Tandem?

 You will be briefed on what tandem skydives are all about and how to perform during a normal tandem jump.
-After this is complete we will brief you on the equipment, the freefall, parachute ride and landing.
-Then we will get you on an airplane as soon as possible.
+Then, we will train you on the equipment, the freefall, parachute ride and landing.
+Then, we will get you on an airplane as soon as possible.
 Watch our Tandem Training Video on YouTube.

-This initial formality usually takes about 30- 45 minutes.
-With the training, preparation, aircraft ride, jump, and video dubbing, you should plan on being here for about 1/2 a day.
+Plan to be here for a 1/2 day.
+Training and preparing to get on the airplane takes about 30-45 minutes.
+The aircraft ride is about 20 minutes.
 Usually, we will have you on your way home in 2-3 hours.
-If you want to be out of here as soon as possible we highly recommend morning appointments.
+If you want to be out of here as soon as possible, we highly recommend morning appointments.
 Afternoons, especially the weekends, are always busy.

 Do I have to do a Tandem Skydive for my first jump?